Mortgage

 Q4 202313.12$0.36$27,439

-Mortgage interest rates for a 30-year, fixed loan peaked at 18.63% in 1981.
-In fact, at no point in any year from 1979 to 1985 did average rates dip below 10.00%.
+Mortgage interest rates for a 30-year fixed loan peaked at 18.63% in 1981.
+In fact, at no point in any year from 1979 through 1985 did average rates dip below 10.00%.

-Over the past 50 years, rates dropped below 5.00% for the first time in 2009 after the Federal Reserve aggressively lowered target rates to combat the Great Recession of 2007 to 2009.
+Over the past 50-plus years, rates dropped below 5.00% for the first time in 2009 after the Federal Reserve aggressively lowered target rates to combat the Great Recession of 2007 to 2009.
 Rates dipped below 4.00% for the first time in late 2011 and below 3.00% for the first time in 2020.

 Here’s a look at historic mortgage rates dating to 1972: